pingcap/tidb-lightning/docs/tidb-lightning-user-guide.md

     [mydumper]
     # block size of file reading
     read-block-size = 4096 # Byte (default = 4 KB)
-    # split source data file into multiple Region/chunk to execute restoring in parallel
+    # divide source data file into multiple Region/chunk to execute restoring in parallel
     region-min-size = 268435456 # Byte (default = 256 MB)
     # the source data directory of Mydumper. tidb-lightning will automatically create the corresponding database and tables based on the schema file in the directory.
     data-source-dir = "/data/mydumper"